 5. All the documentation should have paid off as you have now experienced a live drill and can update the controls and processes in place.
 More importantly, train staff to be up to speed and/or as a refresher, to always stay vigilant against malicious attacks.

 In short, no one anticipates being a victim.
-In the current timeline where household names such as Target, Facebook, or even public transportation systems can be compromised, it certainly means no one is safe.
-One must always be prepared to be the next target.
+In the current timeline where household names such as Target, Facebook, or even public transportation systems can be compromised, it certainly means no one is safe. to be the next target.
 In following the above steps, you’re not only heading towards recovery post-ransomware, but you’re also establishing information security resilience.